"Finding a balance between a story and the need of the users to shape it" - Jason Moore (The Metamovie Presents: Alien Rescue)

 The Metamovie Presents: Alien Rescue is a VR experience directed by Jason Moore in which roleplaying as the Hero or an Eyebot takes center stage.
 An experiment in participatory storytelling that speaks to its fans like few other works have.

 Did you receive your Hogwarts letter yet?
 For years I’ve listened to people ask this question.
-It does not only show their interest in the world JK Rowling created.
-It also brings to the forefront a deep desire we all have: to become part of the stories we love, to feel that those fantastical worlds are ours, and to get closer to characters we feel something for.
+Not only does it show their interest in the world JK Rowling created, but it also brings to the forefront a deep desire we all have: to become part of the stories we love, to feel that those fantastical worlds are ours, and to get closer to characters we feel something for.

 The first time I experienced VR, it took me to Wonderland and turned me into Alice.